 The git Pull Request is a powerful tool.
 But just because you have it, does not mean that you have to use it all the time.

-I am thinking of a team that owns on a codebase and works on it regularly.
+Pull requests have a powerful legitimate use.
+Consider a team that owns on a codebase and works on it regularly.
 Pull requests give outsiders a powerful thing that they did not have before: controlled access to apply changes that they need, with review by the owners.
-If you don’t have such ownership, i.e. nothing but feature teams, you are going to have a bad time in the long run because of this lack of ownership.
+Someone can come along and say “I’m not a member of your team, but I need as an outsider to get some code into your project, so have a look at my offering.”

 However pull-requests is not a good process to apply across the board to those same owners as a matter of course.
-Put it this way: Pull requests give everyone controlled access: they allow anyone to knock on the door of the room and say “Hey, I have some code for you, please have a look?”
+Pull requests give everyone controlled access: they allow anyone to knock on the door of the room and say “Can I come in?”
 But if you work in the room, why would you do that?

 I also think of it as like a gate in an ancient walled city: A stranger can come in, if they pass inspection at the gate.
-Without the gate, they would be reduced to standing outside and shouting over the wall “We need this feature!
-And you need to update some urls!” and hope that it happens soon.
-So the gate allows them to come in and get business done, while respecting the local customs.
+Without the gate, they would be reduced to standing outside and shouting over the wall “We need this feature!” and hope that it happens soon.
+Possibly an ambassador will come out to negotiate terms and times.
+So the gate instead allows them to come in and get business done, while respecting the local customs.
 But would you put that checkpoint inside the city and apply it to every citizen?

 Pull request give review.
 There are other ways to do review.
 Human review is inconsistent, time-consuming, not scalable or repeatable and invariably has a political aspect.
 Review helps as a bug-finding process, but it is not a good substitute for e.g. simple test coverage.
 Review helps as a style and architecture process, but is no substitute for pairing.